 The interior can receive water damage from structural or exterior issues along with internal water leaks.
 Nearly any part of the interior could be affected by water damage depending on the source of the water leak.
 Leaking plumbing, shower pans, and water lines can affect the interior walls, flooring and crawl spaces that you don’t typically see, while water leaks from appliances, showers, toilets, and around roofs, windows and doors often affect floors, ceilings and outer walls.

 What To Do If You Find Water or Flood Damage

-After the water has receded, there are several steps you can take to begin water damage restoration in Gainesville.
+After the water has receded, there are several steps you can take to help remediate the situation, including the following.
+We’re available 24/7 for emergency water removal services — contact us day or night!

 1. Turn off the power.

 After a flood or water damage, electrical wiring and/or devices and appliances pose a risk of electrical shock.
 Even if the power to the home or business is off, it could surge when turned back on by the power company.
 Be sure to unplug nearby electrical appliances or devices, and turn off the breaker to the affected area.

 2. Wear protective clothing before entering a damaged area.

 Wildlife, such as snakes, reptiles, and rodents, can seek refuge during and following a flood.
 Take precautions against airborne contaminants with a vapor respirator and eye protection when in the area.

 Maven Construction Group can quickly get control of an emergency flood or water leak and begin to salvage nearby items.
 We also provide storage services for your belongings while we restore the affected area.